pierre-rouleau/pel/README.rst

 .. [#externp] An external package may have dependencies.
 The dependencies are also
               installed.
-PEL currently provides access to over 190 top-level packages.
+PEL currently provides access to 240 top-level external packages.
               The actual number of packages is larger when counting their dependencies.
+From within PEL execute the **pel-package-info** command with prefix argument to get a full report (or just type ``C-u <f11> ? e ?``).
+Also notice the short report printed at the end the make-driven build of PEL.

 .. [#firefox] All `PEL PDF files`_ have a large number of hyperlinks to other
               PDF files, Emacs manual pages, external packages and articles.